What is Motor Learning?

 Choose Variable Practice—or a Combo

-However, there is evidence that in the early stages of treatment or with a severe movement impairment, a patient may need to start with constant practice.
-This allows them to learn the movement well enough to practice it.
+But there’s evidence that in the early stages of treatment or with a severe movement impairment, a patient may need to practice the same move a lot (constant practice).

 5. Use Random Practice